- Table of Contents

 2. Strategic Talent Forecasting

-One of the key aspects of long-term goal planning is forecasting the talent needs of the organisation.
+One key aspect of long-term goal planning is forecasting the organisation's talent needs.
 By analysing market trends and internal growth projections, HR can predict the skills and competencies that will be in demand.
 Strategic talent forecasting ensures that the organisation has the right talent in place to capitalise on emerging opportunities and overcome potential challenges.

 3. Succession Planning and Leadership Development